latimerb/biophys_optimize/README.md

 to get command line options.
 There are a handful of JSON files for examples in test_input_files.
 These will need to be edited to define file paths unique to the user's computer.

 ## a) Download data using AllenSDK and edit JSON file
-Follow the Jupyter Notebook at https://github.com/latimerb/GeneralTutorials/blob/master/AllenSDK/cell_types.ipynb to download electrophysiology and SWC data.
-The specimen ID needs to be added to the test_input_files/test_preprocess_input.json file and you need to update the paths to the data.
-The sweep IDs are unique for each specimen so you will need to look these up.
+Follow the Jupyter Notebook at https://github.com/latimerb/GeneralTutorials/blob/master/AllenSDK/cell_types.ipynb to download electrophysiology and SWC (morphology) data.
+This will result in two files; a .nwb file containing e-phys data and a .swc file containing morphology data.
+The Allen Institute's data will have a specimen ID which needs to be added to the test_input_files/test_preprocess_input.json file and you need to update the paths to the data.
+The sweep IDs are unique for each specimen so you will need to look these up in the .nwb file.

 ## b) Run test_preprocessing.py
 ```bash